List of Bose home audio products: Roommate

-Bose has manufactured speaker systems for computers since 1987.
-Some models have a powered subwoofer.
 Bose and Apple Computer partnered and made a snow white edition of the Roommate Powered speakers to accompany the new audio features of the Apple IIGS.
+Original versions of the speakers included Apple's logo on their front badges, alongside Bose's; but as the Beatles' Apple Records lawsuit against Apple continued through the late 1980s, the badge was changed to a square with rainbow stripes.
 In 1997 Apple again partnered with Bose to create an integrated Bose audio solution for the Twentieth Anniversary Macintosh, this borrowed 2 neodymium drivers from a Lifestyle 20 and a custom base module / power supply.